 A) release the earnest money to the seller immediately.

-Releasing the earnest money immediately contradicts the terms of the purchase and sales agreement, which clearly states that the funds should be released only after the buyer's property inspection.
-This action could expose the broker to liability for not following the contractual obligations.
+Releasing the earnest money immediately violates the stipulations of the purchase and sales agreement, which specifically states that the funds should be held until after the buyer's property inspection.
+This action could jeopardize the buyer's trust and rights in the transaction.

 B) notify the buyer of the broker's intention to release the earnest money to the seller.